top of page

 First thing’s first: the tea.
 If you fancy yourself some kind of aficionado, then you’ll have a blast navigating their phonebook-sized tea-list all on your own.
 There really is something for every every palette in there.
 Sometimes I think they stock every tea known to man.

-If you’re less experienced (still a tea-fan, haven’t read the literature), then I recommend something off their specialty menu.
-Memories of Prague and Sweet Smell of Jerusalem are two of my go-to's; rich, fragrant black teas that come alive with a hearty dose of milk and honey.
+If you’re less experienced (still a tea-fan, but haven’t read the literature), then I recommend something off their specialty menu.
+Memories of Prague and Sweet Smell of Jerusalem are two of my go-to's.
+Both are rich, fragrant black teas which spring to life with a hearty dose of honey and milk.

 On to the main course: dessert.
 Their brown-butter tea cakes pair well with just about all of their beverages, while a slice of their cheesecake makes for a more maximalist alternative, perfect for sharing.

 But truth be told, I like to switch up my order here, keep myself on my toes.
 Everything in that pastry cabinet is downright delectable.
-Much of it is even gluten-free, sugar-free, health conscious, which would usually raise my hackles in the dessert-department, but I got to tell you, they are no less delicious for it.
+Much of it is even gluten-free, sugar-free, and health conscious, which would usually raise my hackles in the dessert-department, but I got to tell you, they are no less delicious.

 Hours: 10am to 6pm, every day.